cj-mills/christianjmills/posts/fastai-to-unity-tutorial/part-1/index.md

 comments:
   utterances:
     repo: cj-mills/christianjmills
-description: This beginner tutorial covers how to train an image classifier using the fastai library and implement it in a Unity game engine project using the Barracuda inference library.
-Part 1 covers training and exporting a model.
+description: Train an image classifier using the fastai library and export it to [ONNX](https://onnx.ai/).
 categories: [fastai, unity, barracuda]

 aliases: